pallets-eco/flask-caching/docs/index.rst

 ``CACHE_REDIS_HOST``            A Redis server host.
 Used only for RedisCache.
 ``CACHE_REDIS_PORT``            A Redis server port.
 Default is 6379.
                                 Used only for RedisCache.
 ``CACHE_REDIS_PASSWORD``        A Redis password for server.
-Used only for RedisCache.
+Used only for RedisCache and
+                                RedisSentinelCache.
 ``CACHE_REDIS_DB``              A Redis db (zero-based number index).
 Default is 0.
+                                Used only for RedisCache and RedisSentinelCache.
-                                Used only for RedisCache.
+``CACHE_REDIS_SENTINELS``       A list or a tuple of Redis sentinel addresses.
+Used only for
+                                RedisSentinelCache.
+``CACHE_REDIS_SENTINEL_MASTER`` The name of the master server in a sentinel configuration.
+Used
+                                only for RedisSentinelCache.
 ``CACHE_DIR``                   Directory to store cache.
 Used only for
                                 FileSystemCache.
 ``CACHE_REDIS_URL``             URL to connect to Redis server.